What is one employee recognition reward that should be avoided in your workplace recognition strategy?

 5. Avoid Focus Only On Cash Rewards

-A major mistake many companies make is focusing only on monetary rewards without considering employees' feedback.
+A major mistake many companies make is focusing only on monetary recognition without considering employees' feedback.
 This approach may cause employees to leave when they're approached by other companies that are willing to offer them benefits that they truly desire.

 Suki Bajaj, QuickHR